14th Annual Conference on Excellence in Teaching & Learning

 The purpose of the conference is to provide a venue for members of The Ohio State University community to share innovative, interesting, evidence-based ideas for the improvement of teaching effectiveness and student learning outcomes.
 Last year, we were pleased to host 240 attendees from a variety of departments, our largest attendance yet.
 We look forward to continuing to host this robust interdisciplinary exchange of pedagogical theory and classroom practice in 2019.

 Topics and Categories for Proposals

-We invite proposals from members of the Ohio State teaching community for presentations on any topics related to enhancing the quality and effectiveness of university teaching and student learning.
+We invite proposals from members of the Ohio State teaching community for presentations on any topics related to enhancing the quality and effectiveness of university teaching and student learning at Ohio State.
 Proposals may be interdisciplinary or specific to a single discipline or group of disciplines.
 We recommend addressing this year’s conference theme, Embracing Time and Change.

 Presentation Formats for Sessions

 You may select one of two formats for your presentation:

 - A 50-minute Individual Session, in which you engage the participants in an interactive discussion about your topic.
 We expect that session presenters will also exemplify excellent teaching through the instructional methods used during the session.An 8-minute Lightning Round Teaching Tip presentation is a fast-paced, dynamic session in which participants can get new ideas to use in their classrooms right away.
 Presenters can share teaching tips, assessment ideas, a class activity – anything that you do that makes for a great “nugget” of knowledge for your fellow teachers.
 Each speaker will have a maximum of 8 minutes to present and should provide one handout.
 This structure is similar to Pecha Kucha or Innovate’s Faculty Showcase.
 You can see an example of the Innovate presentations here.